alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 [^nothing]: Charlton, J. I. (1998).
 Nothing about us without us: Disability Oppression and Empowerment.
 University of California Press.

+!!! success "Recommendations"

     - Accountability should be built into all stages of the project lifecycle, and requires both stakeholder engagement and also diversity within the project team (especially neurodiversity).
     - Where there is a risk of harm to users, organisations should be transparent about how these risks were identified (e.g. who was involved in the risk assessment), how they were mitigated, and what mechanisms for redress are available to impacted individuals.

 #### Explainability as a pre-requisite for informed choice

 As has already been noted, there was a strong dislike and distrust towards the perceived over-reliance on privacy policies.
 As several participants noted:

 > "The culture of small-print is pervasive, but the culture of consent is not built into a business model”